thin-edge/thin-edge.io/docs/src/references/plugin-api.md

   * For details about `exitstatus` see according specification of original command `install` or `remove`.
 * An overall error must be reported (via process's exit status) when at least one software module operation has failed.

-Example how to invoke that plugin command `update-list`.
+Example how to invoke a plugin's `update-list` command.
 Note that each argument is tab separated:

 ```shell
 plugin update-list <<EOF